syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 ![](Axis_images/relationalGroupLineStroke.png)

-### Label Customization
+### Label customization

-To customize the labels of pivot chart axis, the properties like `LabelFontFamily`, `LabelFontSize`, `LabelForeground` can be used.
+To customize the labels of pivot chart axis, the properties like `LabelFontFamily`, `LabelFontSize`, and `LabelForeground` can be used.

 {% tabs %}